NK Međimurje: History

-Season 2017-2018 was finally the year when they met financial criteria for promotion but they struggled all season for conformation on the football pitch.
-Nevertheless, they were finally promoted in the Croatian Second League.
-The manager of this success was Matija Kristić.
+Međimurje then performed well in the third division for a number of years, but were never promoted because the club did not meet the financial criteria for the second division.
+The seasons 2012-2013 and 2013–2014 marked success in the Croatian Third League North, finishing in 2nd in 2013 and in 1st in 2014.
+The period of success continued in the next three consecutive seasons.
+In 2014–2015, 2015–2016, and 2016-2017 they finished third, first and first in Croatian Third League East, led by manager Mario Kovačević.

+The club were finally promoted in 2017–18, when they were managed by Matija Kristić.

-Season 2018-2019 was first season in Croatian Second League after six seasons in third level football in Croatia.
+Season 2018-2019 was first season in Croatian Second League after six seasons in third-level football in Croatia.
 They started very well, and after six rounds they were in second position behind NK Varaždin.
-After the sixth round they were in battle to avoid relegation and they succeeded in last round with win in home match against NK Zadar.
+After the sixth round, they were in a battle to avoid relegation and they succeeded in the last round with a win in the home match against NK Zadar.

-The 2019-2020 was cancelled due to the world-wide pandemic of Coronavirus (COVID-19) and before pandemic started they were in 10th place of 16 teams in Croatian Second League.
+The 2019–2020 season was cancelled due to the worldwide pandemic of Coronavirus (COVID-19), and before the pandemic started they were in 10th place of 16 teams in the Croatian Second League.
 The manager at the start of the season was Matija Kristić but he was sacked after the third round, and was succeeded by young manager Damir Lepen-Jurak.

-In 2020–21 season NK Međimurje signed former player of NK Međimurje Goran Vincetić.
-The season started excellent, after twelve rounds they were second behind NK Hrvatski Dragovoljac but then Coronavirus cases were found in the team players so the team was in isolation for two weeks.
-Team perform poorly in last four matches with all four lost.
-Goran Vincetić was sacked in mid-season and former manager of NK Međimurje Mario Kovačević was hired.
+In the 2020–21 season, NK Međimurje signed former player of NK Međimurje Goran Vincetić.
+The season started excellently, after twelve rounds they were second behind NK Hrvatski Dragovoljac but then Coronavirus cases were found in the team players, so the team was in isolation for two weeks.
+The team performed poorly in the last four matches with all four lost.
+Goran Vincetić was sacked mid-season and former manager of NK Međimurje Mario Kovačević was hired.
 Kovačević started badly with the team so he was also sacked after only five games.
 Davor Mladina was also hired but he only lasted two games with both losses.
-In late March Marijan Uršanić stepped down as president and August Jesenović was appointed as new president.
-He hired Marko Lozo as new manager but he also did not make good results so he was sacked after 1–6 loss against HNK Hajduk II.
-Last two fixtures was led by Nikola Goričanec who was assistant coach to all four managers this season.
-After long season NK Međimurje was relegated in third division.
+In late March Marijan Uršanić stepped down as president and August Jesenović was appointed as the new president.
+He hired Marko Lozo as the new manager, but he also did not make good results so he was sacked after a 1:6 loss against HNK Hajduk II.
+The last two fixtures was led by Nikola Goričanec who was the assistant coach to all four managers this season.
+After a long season, NK Međimurje was relegated to the third division.

-In 2021-22 good start in Croatian Third League group North, bad finish and bad second half of the season put the club in position were they lost possibility for promotion in Croatian second League.
-In qualification for promotion in Croatian Third League they won match against NK Hrvatski Vitez 3:0.
-For the first time in 5 seasons club lost the County Cup.
+In 2021-22 the team had a good start in the Croatian Third League group North, but a bad second half of the season almost meant they lost out on promotion.
+However, the club qualified for the new third division by defeating NK Hrvatski Vitez 3:0.
+Even with promotion, the club lost the county cup for the first time in 5 seasons.